Coronavirus updates: DC case average continues to rise

 Today's D.C. takeaways are:

-• D.C. is now averaging 0 deaths from the coronavirus a day.
+D.C. is now averaging 1 deaths from the coronavirus a day.
 Two weeks ago it was averaging 0 deaths.
-That's a decrease of 0%.
+That's an increase of 0%.

 Today's Maryland takeaways are: